 Some 10,000 people are thought to live in the affected area.
 Mr Hasanvand said 700 houses have been damaged and 200 families affected.

 The BBC's Mohsen Asgari in Tehran says these are small villages, poorly built with hand-made bricks and clay but where villagers know each other well.

-Roads leading to the affected area are open, electricity and telephone lines are being brought back online, and food and water are being distributed, our correspondent says.'Operating as normal'
+Roads leading to the affected area are open, electricity and telephone lines are being brought back online, and food and water are being distributed, our correspondent says.

 The quake was felt across the Gulf in Dubai, Abu Dhabi and Bahrain.

 Seismologists said the quake struck at 16:22 (11:52 GMT) at a depth of 10km (6.2 miles) near the town of Kaki, south of Bushehr - a Gulf port city that is home to Iran's first and only nuclear power plant.